churcho/apxr_io/NGINX.md

 This runs certbot with the --nginx plugin, using -d to specify the names we'd like the certificate to be valid for.

-Follow the instructions and Nginx will reload to pick up the new settings. certbot will wrap up with a message telling you the process was successful and where your certificates are stored.
+Follow the instructions, selecting to redirectd to hhtps, and Nginx will reload to pick up the new settings. certbot will wrap up with a message telling you the process was successful and where your certificates are stored.

 Try reloading the website using https:// and notice your browser's security indicator.
 It should indicate that the site is properly secured, usually with a green lock icon.
 You can test the server using the SSL Labs Server Test, you should get an A grade.